In this post, you will learn 31 tricks and tips for coping with a toddler and newborn.

 23. Playmags / Magnatiles

-We have both brands… The Playmags are stronger than the Magnatiles and hold their structures better.
-This is the exact set we have and all my kids LOVE them!
+We have both brands, and everyone in my house prefers Playmags!
+This is the exact set we have at least 3 of and all my kids LOVE them!

 Even my one year old walks around holding a few tiles, taking them apart, putting them together, sticking them to the fridge, etc.